timoast/frag-spec/frag.md

 ### SQ tag

 This describes the reference sequence dictionary.
-The order of `#SQ` lines defines the fragment sorting order for coordinate-sorted files.

 Attributes: